 You want something that has power.
 Why does power matter when cutting your hair?
 Less cutting strokes.
 Powerful hair clippers cut more hairs in one pass and offer better cutting consistency.
 Powerful hair clippers also won’t snag hair even if it is super thick and coarse.

-Features like cordlessness, the ability to be washed under water, extra accessories, noisiness, how hot they get after a while of use–are of secondary importance.
-The main things you should be looking at when buying hair clippers for home use are lightness, power, and price.
+Features like cordlessness, the ability to be washed under water, extra accessories, noisiness, how hot they get after continuous use are of secondary importance.
+The main things you should be looking at when buying hair clippers for home use are a light weight, robust power, and price.